Tiendil/blog.feeds.fun/content/posts/2025-011-why-feeds-fun-normalizes-tags-and-how/en.md

 Here, let's briefly discuss the high-level heuristics we follow.

+/// note | Standartized representation as the basis for normalization

+Before we start normalizing anything, we should have it in some standardized representation.

+In the case of Feeds Fun it is a hyphen-separated lowercase ASCII string in English, for example: `book-review`, `science-fiction`, `300-spartans`.

+It is not the only best possible representation — just plain and simple enough to work with.

+///

+## English as the base language

+One concept can be expressed in different languages, keeping the same meaning: `book`, `книга`, `livre`, `Buch`, `كتاب`.

+Feeds Fun uses English as the base language for tags, so all tags are translated to English before any further processing.

+We plan to support other languages in the future by translating already normalized tags to different languages.
+That should help us to keep normalization rules simple and effective, without losing the expressiveness of tags.

 ## A simple tag is a good tag

 The shorter and more precise the tag is, the easier it is to use.